 Substantive briefings unpacking timely global trends.
 Each seminar includes experiential learning components and opportunities to share input with experts.

-Diplomacy and Defense: The Role of Allies and International Institutions
+- Diplomacy and Defense: The Roles of Allies and International Institutions

-International Development as a Tool of U.S. Soft Power
+- International Development: A Tool for U.S. Soft Power

 Interactive workshops that strengthen professional skills for the workplace.